octalide/octalide/README.md

-- I'm octalide.
-- I like bourbon, chocolate cake, and coding!
+Backend-focused developer, currently making a zombie survival game called Zion.

-- You can reach me at `me@octalide.io`
+You can reach me at ethayng@gmail.com